-At the Sally MacBride Nature Center, open Friday – Sunday, you will find a collection of artifacts and wildlife of the natural preserve.
+At the Sally MacBride Nature Center, which is open everyday, you will find a collection of artifacts and wildlife of the natural preserve.
 Pass Red’s Barn, where the Roth family housed their prize horses.
-Explore the other domestic animals that called Filoli home during the Bourn and Roth eras.
-As you hike, you may even get to meet some of Filoli’s permanent residents like turkeys and California quail!
+Explore the Agricultural Field, where other domestic animals called Filoli home during both the Bourn and Roth eras.
+As you hike, you may even get to meet some of Filoli’s permanent residents including deer, turkeys, and California quail!

 Please check in at the Visitor Center before hiking the Estate Trail.